-Job families are an organisational means to combine similar jobs to job clusters.
-In addition to family-specific job titles, this approach can serve to optimise personnel development by designing a dedicated competency model.
-Further HR processes such as personnel planning or personnel marketing can be geared to the needs of these job clusters as well.
-Furthermore job families are well suited as a variable in statistical analysis, reporting, and HR controlling.
+In addition to family-specific job titles, this approach can serve to optimize personnel development by designing a dedicated competency model.
+Further HR processes such as personnel planning or personnel marketing can be geared to the needs of these job clusters which makes job families a useful variable in statistical analysis, reporting and HR controlling.

-Job families can also be referred to as occupation families, depending on the organisation.
-Same or similar professions can exist in different parts of an organisation, thus position clusters often cannot be derived solely from the organisational chart only.
+Job families can also be referred to as occupation families, depending on the organization.
+Same or similar professions can exist in different parts of an organization, thus position clusters often cannot be derived solely from the organizational chart only.